-Event Status: Trip is open to sign ups 35 spots avalable Must be a member to sign up for trips
+Event Status: Trip is Closed to sign ups Must be a member to sign up for trips

 Short Description: Minarets /Placer Guard Station Renovation and SJRT Base Camp Trip.

 Trip Type: Base Camp

 Long Description:.
 This is a family-friendly weekend trail trip and historic cabin repair open to all skill levels and abilities.
 A base camp will be set-up at (TBA) Campground Thursday afternoon (probably Minarets Work Center ).
 The camp and work area is near a meadow and creek with views of the High Sierra.
 The elevation at camp is 6,500-7,500 feet and the work to be performed will be variable according to skills and circumstance.
 Food will be provided Thursday dinner through Monday lunch.
 Crews will hike in to work areas each morning and arrive back at camp around 3:30 PM, leaving plenty of time to enjoy nature and explore the area.